AndresICM/LANPGMW-2024_Metabolomics/README.md

   <img src="/Figs/export_04.jpg" alt="Export files" />
 </a>

 Now we need to repeat the export step but with the media blanks removed.
-This time the files will be named "GM_workshop_Featurelist_filtered" so we can know that there is no MS spectra that are originally from the culture media.
+This time the files will be named "GM_workshop_Featurelist_filtered" so we can know that there are no MS spectra that are originally from the culture media.

+Additionally, to annotate your results using SIRIUS, we need to export our data by going to "Feature List Methods", "Export Feature List", and selecting "SIRIUS / CSI-FingerID".
+We can do that using only our "GM_workshop_Featurelist_filtered".

-After this, we have 4 files.
+After this, we have 5 files.
 And we are done with the processing steps in MZMine 3

 ## Create a molecular network